LoLFactor/sms-splitter/README.md

 # LOLTECH SMS Splitter

-A Typescript library for splitting a message string into parts according to GM specifications.
+A Typescript library for splitting a message string into parts according to GSM specifications.

 ## Installation